Darrell Issa: Legislation

-Each agency would also be reduced to having only one CIO, who would be responsible for the success and failure of the agency's IT projects.
-The bill would also require the federal government to make use of private sector best practices.
+Each agency would also be limited to having only one CIO, who would be responsible for the successes and failures of the agency's IT projects.
+The bill would also require the federal government to make use of private-sector best practices.
 The bill was intended to reduce IT procurement-related waste.
 It passed the House in a voice vote on February 25, 2014.
 In December 2014 it passed as a section of the National Defense Authorization Act for Fiscal Year 2015.
 Issa also introduced and co-sponsored The Federal Information Security Modernization Act of 2014 (Pub.L.
 113–283, S. 2521; commonly referred to as FISMA Reform), which Obama signed into law on December 18, 2014.

 On May 7, 2014, Issa introduced a simple resolution in the House (which passed 231 - 187): Recommending that the House of Representatives find Lois G. Lerner, former Director, Exempt Organizations, Internal Revenue Service, in contempt of Congress for refusal to comply with a subpoena duly issued by the Committee on Oversight and Government Reform.
-The resolution holds Lois Lerner, one of the central Internal Revenue Service officials involved in the 2013 IRS scandal, in contempt of Congress for her refusal to testify about the scandal before Issa's committee in response to a subpoena.
+The resolution holds Lois Lerner, one of the central Internal Revenue Service officials involved in the 2013 IRS targeting controversy, in contempt of Congress for her refusal to testify about the scandal before Issa's committee in response to a subpoena.

 In July 2017, Issa introduced the CLASSICS Act to Congress in a bipartisan effort to empower artists by collecting royalties for the preceding three-year period and also by ensuring their creative rights remain in force for pre-1972 recordings just as newer artists are guaranteed by current legislation.
 Issa has been a consistent cosponsor of the Fair Play Fair Pay Act as well; granting radio performance rights for musicians and record producers.